groonga/groonga/doc/source/server/package.rst

 library (See `related projects <http://groonga.org/related-projects.html>`_ for details).
 If you use ``groonga-httpd`` package, you can also take benefits of nginx functionality.

-We recommend to use ``groonga-server-http`` at first, then if you want to use more fullfilling functionality, use ``groonga-httpd`` package.
+We recommend to use ``groonga-httpd`` at first, because it provides fullfilling server functionality.
 If you have performance issues which is derived from protocol overheads, consider to use ``groonga-server-gqtp``.

  .. note::

-   There is a conflict between ``groonga-httpd`` and ``groonga-server-http`` package because of port number.
-   See :doc:`/server/http/comparison` if you want to know which package meets your demands.
+   In the previous versions, there is a ``groonga-server-http`` package (simple HTTP protocol based server package).
+It is now marked as obsolete, please use ``groonga-httpd`` packages instead. ``groonga-server-http`` package became a transitional package for ``groonga-httpd``.

 groonga-httpd
 -------------